-The political conditions have been unstable due to change is government and change in policies drive forward better governance
+The political conditions have been unstable due to change in gorverment and change in policy drive towards better governance.

 Stable political situation in the country improves the overall business performance, investor confidence and also encourages foreigners to deal with some of the prestigious companies in the country, which may have impact on Company's share price.